wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) A deposit taker is not, without the leave of the court, entitled as part of a defence provided by this section to rely on any of the matters specified in subsection (1)(a) unless the deposit taker has, not later than 7 working days before the date on which the hearing of the proceedings commences, served on the prosecution a notice in writing identifying the act, omission, or cause relied on by the deposit taker.

-    Section 157ZT: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157ZT: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 157ZU Power of court to discharge deposit taker

-*   (1) If a deposit taker is charged with an offence against [section 157ZR][352] or [157ZS][353], the court may direct that the defendant be discharged if the court considers that the alleged contravention was in respect of matters that were immaterial.
+*   (1) If a deposit taker is charged with an offence against [section 157ZR][352] or [157ZS][353], the court may direct that the charge against the defendant be dismissed if the court considers that the alleged contravention was in respect of matters that were immaterial.

     (2) A direction under subsection (1) may be made at any stage of the proceeding---